neurobioinfo/scrnabox/docs/midbrain_download.md

 ## Downloading the midbrain dataset
-The scRNAseq data produced by [Smajic et al.](https://academic.oup.com/brain/article/145/3/964/6469020) is publicly available in the Gene Expression Omnibus with accession code [GSE157783](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157783).
+The single-nucleus RNA sequencing (snRNAseq) data produced by [Smajic et al.](https://academic.oup.com/brain/article/145/3/964/6469020) is publicly available in the Gene Expression Omnibus with accession code [GSE157783](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157783).
 To download the data, we must first install SRAtoolkit (if this is not already installed on your High-Performance Computing (HPC) system).
 We will create a directory for our raw data and download SRAtoolkit with the following code:

 ```
 mkdir data_download